node-lightning/node-lightning/docs/transitions/transition_0012.md

 Prior to this, if we disconnect from the peer for any reason, we can forget the channel and try to construct the channel again once we have reconnected.

-We will transition to the `Abandoned` state of the `Channel` state machine.
+We will transition to the `Failing` state of the `Channel` state machine.

 #### Actions

-1. Transition to `Failure` channel state
+1. Transition to `Failing` channel state

 ## 13. Receive `shutdown` message